blockchainuniversityedu/custom-rom/README.md

 # custom-rom
-This repository gives access to the general community development of a custom ROM based on the blockchain.
+PLEASE READ: This repository gives access to the general community development of a custom ROM based on the blockchain.
 The starting point for its development will be with the Samsung Galaxy J4, as its Exynos 7570 processor does not yet have a testable ROM or kernel despite how long its been around for.
+The minimal AOSP build is going to take up an estimate of 130GB in storage, and will take about 30-40 minutes in download time.

 **UPDATE #1**: The repo sync via AOSP installation is at 3% and should be completed later